 Family expectations

-Occasional pressure or arguments are a normal part of family life.
-It’s also normal for our family to influence and help us explore different work and study opportunities.
+Our family can be a positive influence and provide necessary support while we explore different work and study opportunities.
+It’s also normal to experience occasional pressure or disagreements along the way.
 We are all different and our unique experiences in life shape how we communicate, what we value and how we live our lives.
-Disagreements can occur when family members have different values, communication styles, a different approach, or when we just misunderstand what someone means.
+Disagreements can occur when family have different values, communication styles, a different approach, or over simple misunderstandings.

-Some families may have hopes for their young person which could include:
+Family may have hopes for their young person, which could include:

-- pursue a high-income job such as engineering, medicine or law
+- pursuing a high-income or highly regarded career, such as engineering, medicine or law

 – Lehan, first-generation Chinese-Australian